linc/nitroporter.org/index.md

 Community history is vitally important, and being able to change software is important for the health of the community software ecosystem.

 Nitro Porter exists because your community deserves both the best tools available and the continuity of its unique history.
+It uses the GNU Public License 2.0 to ensure it remains freely available to anyone who needs it.

+This tool is designed for ease of extensibility to allow anyone with basic programming skills to add a source or target.
+Any generally available forum software (commercial or free) may be added as a source or target.
+It does not include bespoke or custom forum software, but is designed to allow individuals to create such support easily for their private use.

 # History